WaseemKaluwal/Image_Brightness_Calculator/README.md

 # ImageBrightnessCalculator

-**ImageBrightnessCalculator** is a Windows Forms application built with C# that allows users to calculate the brightness of an image.
+**Image Brightness Calculator** is a Windows Forms application built with C# that allows users to calculate the brightness of an image.
 The application loads an image, processes it, and provides a numerical brightness value that reflects the overall brightness of the image.
 The app can be useful for various applications like image processing, photography, or data analysis.

 ## Features